Line 2 Bloor–Danforth: One-stop proposal (2016–2019)

 On January 20, 2016, city staff issued a proposal to eliminate two of the three stops on the planned Scarborough Subway Extension and to terminate Line 2 Bloor–Danforth at Scarborough Town Centre.
 The planned intermediate stop at Lawrence Avenue would be eliminated along with the proposed stretch to Sheppard Avenue.
 This revised plan would prevent the subway from competing for ridership with SmartTrack's branch to Markham.
 Also, the proposed change was to reduce the cost of the extension from $3.5 billion to $2.5 billion, where the $1 billion saved would be used to extend Line 5 Eglinton east- and northwards to University of Toronto Scarborough.
 (However, most of the $1 billion saved was subsequently diverted back to the SSE to cover additional estimated construction costs for the one-stop subway.)

 City planning staff estimated that the peak ridership of the one-stop extension to be 7,300 in the peak hour and peak direction, about half of the 15,000 peak ridership considered the low end to justify a subway.
 With the original three-stop extension, the peak ridership estimate was 9,500 to 14,000; however, that estimate was reduced to 7,300 because of competition from the proposed SmartTrack and by the elimination of two of the three original stops.
-Mayor John Tory and Scarborough Councillor Glenn De Baeremaeker say a peak ridership of 7,300 would have still been acceptable as it was still greater than the 6,000 peak at terminal station Kipling.
+Mayor John Tory and Scarborough Councillor Glenn De Baeremaeker said a peak ridership of 7,300 would have still been acceptable as it was still greater than the 6,000 peak at terminal station Kipling.
 However, a Toronto Star article points out there would be only one station within 6 kilometres of Scarborough Town Centre but more stations are within 6 kilometres of other terminal stations to boost ridership.
 The SSE would have carried an estimated 31,000 riders per day as compared to 66,355 riders from Kipling to Jane (five stations) and 96,660 riders from Finch to York Mills (four stations).
 The SSE would have performed better in ridership only against the terminal of the underperforming Sheppard line.